USRSE/usrse.github.io/_posts/2020-06-03-virtual-workshop-recap.md

 *   _Spack: What Is It, What’s New, and What’s on the Roadmap?_ - Todd Gamblin, LLNL
 *   _Scientific Software Management at PACE_ - Kevin Manalo and Chris Stone, Georgia Tech

-Slides from these talks can be found on the [event page](https://us-rse.org/events/2020/2020-04-virtual-workshop), and a [recording of Session 2 can be found on Youtube.](https://www.youtube.com/watch?v=OiJd0y38b0Q)
+Slides from these talks can be found on the [event page](https://us-rse.org/events/2020/2020-04-virtual-workshop), and a [recording of session 2 can be found on Youtube.](https://www.youtube.com/watch?v=OiJd0y38b0Q)

 **Session 3: Next Steps for the US-RSE Association**